This is a question that nearly all of us on the spectrum will have asked ourselves at some point in our working lifetimes.

 Autism is an invisible condition and people with it can often feel frustrated at how the world doesn’t really get how we work or why we behave as we do.
 Because people are not aware we have a disability at times we can feel they see us as strange or difficult as opposed to people living with special needs.
 Through telling people you have Autism, you may feel more understood by others than before.

-By talking openly about your condition, you can be an example for other people on the spectrum around you and those who will follow.
+By talking openly about being autistic, you can be an example for other people on the spectrum around you and those who will follow.
 Being upfront about having autism can gradually normalise it in daily life as it is discussed and understood more and more by different people.

 So there it is.
 It’s a very personal decision.